The spectral excess theorem for graphs with few eigenvalues whose distance-$2$ or distance-$1$-or-$2$ graph is strongly regular: Preliminaries

 \section{Preliminaries}

 Let $\G$ be a distance-regular graph with adjacency matrix $\A$ and $d+1$ distinct eigenvalues.
+The distance-$i$ graph (associated with $\G$) is the graph $\G_i$ having the same vertices as $\G$ and in which two vertices are adjacent if and only if they are at distance $i$ in $\G$.
+Similarly, the distance-$i$-or-$j$ graph is the graph $\G_{i,j}$ with the same vertices as $\G$ and in which two vertices are adjacent if and only if they are at distance $i$ or $j$ in $\G$.
 In the recent works of Brouwer and Fiol \cite{bf14,f16}, it was studied the situation in which the distance-$d$ graph $\G_d$ of $\G$ (or the Kneser graph $K$ of $\G$) with adjacency matrix $\A_d(=p_d(\A))$, where $p_d$ is the distance-$d$ polynomial, has fewer distinct eigenvalues than $\G$.
 Examples are the so-called half antipodal ($K$ with only one negative eigenvalue, up to multiplicity), and antipodal distance-regular graphs (where $K$ consists of disjoint copies of a complete graph).

 Here we study the cases in which $\G$ has few eigenvalues and its distance-$2$ graph $\Gamma_2$ or its distance-$1$-or-$2$ graph $\Gamma_{1,2}$ are strongly regular.
 The main result of this paper is a characterization of such (partially) distance-regular graphs, among regular graphs with $d\in \{3,4\}$ distinct nontrivial eigenvalues, in terms of the spectrum and the mean number of vertices at maximal distance $d$ from every vertex.
 This can be seen as another version of the so-called spectral excess theorem.
 Other related characterizations of some of these cases were given by Fiol in \cite{f97,f00,f01}.
 For background on distance-regular graphs and strongly regular graphs, we refer the reader to Brouwer, Cohen, and Neumaier \cite{bcn89}, Brouwer and Haemers \cite{bh12}, and Van Dam, Koolen and Tanaka \cite{vdkt16}.